etcyl/irc/README.md

-    /join <str chatroom_name>: connects you to chatroom_name chatroom /msg <str chatroom_name> <str msg>: sends your message to chatroom_name chatroom /leave <str chatroom_name>: removes you from chatroom_name chatroom /ls <str chatroom_name>: lists all members of chatroom_name chatroom /ls_all: lists all available chatrooms
+    /join <str chatroom_name>: connects you to chatroom_name chatroom /msg <str chatroom_name> <str msg>: sends your message to chatroom_name chatroom /pmsg <str username> <str msg>: sends your message to the user username /leave <str chatroom_name>: removes you from chatroom_name chatroom /ls <str chatroom_name>: lists all members of chatroom_name chatroom /ls_all: lists all available chatrooms
-    /dc: disconnects you from the server
+    /fsend <str username> <str file.extension>: sends a file to the user username /dc: disconnects you from the server
     /help: prints these messages again